 The Monte Carlo simulation is a technique to visualize uncertainty and therefore enables you to make right decisions.

 Imagine that a new product should be launched.
 You define in advance

 This is exactly where the Monte Carlo simulation with MC FLO comes in.
 You define in advance how the uncertain variables can behave by choosing effortlessly from a variety of possible distributions.
 For example you may choose the normal distribution, the PERT distribution or, as shown in the picture above, the triangular distribution.
 If you already have data from the past and want to use it for your calculations, you can use the built-in estimator to select a suitable distribution or you can use directly the past data.
 With MC FLO you even have the opportunity to select time series for forecasts.

 A Monte Carlo simulation with MC FLO selects in continuation computer-aided and directly in the Excel spreadsheet hundreds or thousands of times an allowable value from the predefined distribution function (say + 1.97%) and automatically calculates the associated result (such as the profit).
 As a result, you not only get a single value ("point view"), but a variety of possible values ("bandwidths"), from which you can then make an informed decision.

 The technique of Monte Carlo simulation is applicable to almost all areas of daily life.
 Whether it's project cost, finance, R & D, manufacturing or planning - wherever uncertainty takes place.

 Very often it happens that the variables are not independent but are related to each other.
-So there can be a negative relationship (or correlation) between the price and the sales volume: if the price of a product is lowered, the demand for that product increases.
+So there can be a negative relationship (or correlation) between the price and the sales volume: if the price of a product is lowered, a demand increase for that product can be observed.
 You can not map these relationships in a pure Excel spreadsheet.
 Monte-Carlo simulation programs such as MC FLO allow you to incorporate these relationships into your model in a highly automated manner and thus into the Excel spreadsheet.
 This enables the most accurate mapping of the future states.